FOSSClass/AbantOS-Elive/README.md

 In this menu, some of the available commands are the "ls" command and its options as well.
 In the above case, it is a simple problem, the second OS which is Debian 7 doesn't have a boot option declared in the grub file.
 By adding that configuration in grub that will take care of the problem and next time you reboot, GRUB will list multiple OS to boot from; in our case ELive linux and Debian 7.

+#### Section 2.1 Basic System Configuration.

+Once an Elive Linux is up and running for the first time one must perform a couple of house keeping.
+We will first configure the system with a hostname, and configure networking for network access so you can download the latest updates and security patches.

 The command to change the system's hostname is **hostname** followed by whatever name you want to give it.
 You must be root to change the hostname or use the "sudo" option before the command.
 Running the **hostname** command by itself will return the current name of the system.